aws/eks-distro-prow-jobs/docs/prowjobs.md

 2. Run `make verify-prowjobs -C templater` to re-generate the `jobs/` folder and verify that there are no discrepancies between the generated Prowjobs and the ones committed.

-3. After committing changes and rebasing with `main`, run `make lint -C lint` to verify that the job(s) succeed the linting.
+3. After committing changes and rebasing with `main`, run `make lint -C linter` to verify that the job(s) succeed the linting.